WormLabCaltech/Angeles_Leighton_2016/docs/interactive_plots.md

 The plots in the Female State tab show how *fog-2* partially phenocopies the aging process that worms undergo between the 1st day of adulthood and the 6th day.
-Our guess is that this phenocopying is the result of sperm depletion, and which probably leads to major metabolic and physiologic changes in the worm.
+Our guess is that this phenocopying is the result of sperm depletion, which probably leads to major metabolic and physiologic changes in the worm.